This document explains how to connect your Arduino board to the computer and upload your first sketch.

 On this page... (hide)

-In this tutorial, we assume you're using an Arduino Uno, Arduino Duemilanove, Nano, Arduino Mega 2560 , or Diecimila.
-If you have another board, read the corresponding page in this getting started guide.
+In this tutorial, we assume you're using an Arduino or Genuino Uno or an Arduino or Genuino Mega 2560.
+If you are using a retired board as Arduino Duemilanove, Nano or Diecimila please refer to the driver installation instructions end of this document.
+If you have another board, read the corresponding page linked in the main getting started page.

 When you connect the board, Windows should initiate the driver installation process (if you haven't used the computer with an Arduino board before).